vlime/vlime/README.md

 =====

-Vlime is a Common Lisp dev environment for Vim, similar to SLIME for Emacs and SLIMV for Vim (and yes, I dug around SLIMV's source code when writing Vlime).
+Vlime is a Common Lisp dev environment for Vim, similar to SLIME for Emacs and SLIMV for Vim.

-Vlime provides REPL integration inside Vim, as well as omni-completions and basic SLDB support.
-And, optionally, it makes you a lot sexier.
+It provides REPL integration, as well as omni-completions, cross reference utilities, a nice inspector, debugger support, and many other great facilities to aid you in your glorious Common Lisp hacking quest.

 Why?
 ====